 When you’re caring for someone, it’s important to get enough support for yourself.
 The Carers Information Service Advice Workers are here to help.
 If you need advice, support or just someone to talk to, visit the Carers Support Centre in Croydon, call us on 020 8649 9339, option 1 or email firstname.lastname@example.org.

 For more detailed information about getting support, download our Getting Support from Social Care factsheet.

-If you are a carer who appears to have needs for support, you are entitled to have a Carer’s Assessment.
-A Carer's Assessment is all about you - it looks at your support needs and what you need to look after yourself as a carer.
-See our page on Carer's Assessments for more information.
+If you are a carer looking after an adult who appears to have needs for support, you are entitled to have a Carer’s Assessment.
+A Carer's Assessment looks at your support needs and what you need to look after yourself as a carer.
+See Carers UK for more information on Carer's Assessments.